Texts explain figures (in writing)

 Figures explain texts paradigm:

 The process parameter of the experiment is set from 0 to 100.
 A total of 150 experiments are conducted in a temperature-controlled laboratory.
 To model the experiment data, we use a first-order linear regression without an intercept.
 Figure 1 shows the results of the experiment and the linear regression fitting.
-From the results, the process parameter A positively affect the output B.
+From the results, the process parameter A positively affects the output B.

 Texts explain figures paradigm:

 The process parameter of the experiment is set from 0 to 100.
 A total of 150 experiments are conducted in a temperature-controlled laboratory.
 To model the experiment data, we use a first-order linear regression without an intercept.
 Figure 1 shows the results of the experiment and the linear regression fitting.
 In figure 1, the fitted regression model is $B=2A$ with $R^{2}=0.99$.
-With the $R^{2}=0.99$, the model represents $99\%$ of the total variance of the experiment data and can be consider valid.
+With the $R^{2}=0.99$, the model represents $99\%$ of the total variance of the experiment data and can be considered valid.
 The mean square error (MSE) of the model is $0.2$.
 From this MSE value, the noise of the experiment data is considered small.
 This small experiment noise is due to the temperature-controlled environment.

 Example 2